mjnrock/fuzzyknights-boardgame/Manual/Chapter 0/Getting Started.md

 During this cycle, the **First Player** performs his or her `Exploration Phase`, and upon completion, it moves to the next Player in sequence.
 1. **Exploration Phase**

-then the `Acquisition` cycle is over and `Exploration Phases` begin for the Players, starting with the **First Player** and moving *counter clockwise* through the Players.
+Once all Players have gone through the phases above then the `Acquisition` cycle is over and `Exploration Phases` begin for the Players, starting with the **First Player** and moving *counter clockwise* through the Players.

 ---

 ## Days
 ### Resource Phase
 #### Cities
-Each Player receives the cache below for each City that s/he owns.
+Each Player receives the cache below for **each** `City` that s/he owns.

 |💰|🌳|🥩|⛏️|
 |---|---|---|---|